Actipro/WPF-Controls/Documentation/topics/gauge/index.md

 Led is a control that mimics an led light, which can be turned on or off, or can be set to blink.
 The control supports color customization and animation, as well as several shapes.
 Examples of led lights include power buttons on computers and monitors.

-ToggleSwitch is a control that mimics a light switch, which can be turned on or off, or can be set to indeterminate.
+FlipSwitch is a control that mimics a light switch, which can be turned on or off, or can be set to indeterminate.
 The control supports color customization and animation, and includes a circular and a flat look.
-Examples of toggle switches include every day light switches.
+Examples of flip switches include every day light switches.

 ## What is a Gauge?